DeepViewML/yocto-sdk/README.md

 This repository provides Yocto configuration and build scripts for building a Yocto SDK with VisionPack SDK for various platforms.

-# Platform Versions

-Various platforms and versions are hosted on unique branches which are summarized here.

-- NXP
+# NXP Platforms

-	- nxp-5.15.72-2.2.0
-- Boundary Devices
-	- boundary-kirkstone
+This branch builds for NXP platforms using NXP Yocto 5.15.71-2.2.0.